Jamia violence: Kejriwal seeks time to meet Shah to discuss Delhi law and order

 In solidarity, How universities across India united for Jamia students, condemn 'police attack'

-On Sunday, the students of the Jamia Milia University who were detained following a clash with the cops had been released.
+On Sunday, the students of the Jamia Millia University who were detained following a clash with the cops had been released.
 35 students were released from the Kalkaji police station and 15 from the New Friends Colony police station.